 I plan to receive my training from a trucking outfit named North American Van Lines.
 They train drivers for a small sum and supply them with loads and a trailer.
 I’ll have to buy my truck and pay all expenses.

 My main hobby, as you may guess, is building model tractor-trailer rigs.
 Right now, I have an almost exact duplicate of my father’s truck.
 He drives for E.R.
 Carpenter in Russellville, Kentucky.

-Downey was so desperate for work as a trucker, he drove to Fort Scott, Kansas to try and get a job with Midwestern Distribution.
+Downey was so desperate to work as a trucker, he drove to Fort Scott, Kansas, to try and get a job with Midwestern Distribution.
 He didn’t get hired because there were hundreds of applicants for forty jobs.

 “Times were tough,” said Downey.
 “I finally got a break with a road test for Dollar General and was hired.”

 After his stint with DG, Downey started driving with his father at Carpenter.
 They drove the team from 1984-1986, until Jim bought his first truck for $5000.

 “It was junk, but it got me started,” said Downey.

 From Registration to Anniversaries

 On July 27, 1990, Leland Downey registered his authority under the name Downey Trucking, motor carrier number 277632.
 Less than two years later, on July 5, 1992, Downey was diagnosed with brain cancer.

 On September 24, 1992, Leland Downey passed away.
 Upon his father’s passing, Jim Downey was bestowed rights to the MC number.
 In 1994, Jim bought his first Kenworth as an owner-operator.
 Three years later, he bought three more trucks and hired his first drivers.
 By 2000, the company expanded to 21 trucks.